LippmannLab/Lippmann-Lab-Onboarding/docs/Manuscripts.md

 # Manuscript Preparation
-Your papes are your currency from your time in the lab - peer-reviewed proof that you are are highly skilled and successful researcher.
+Your papers are your currency from your time in the lab - peer-reviewed proof that you are are highly skilled and successful researcher.
 As such, the final versions should be clear and concise but thorough and polished.
 Read a few papers Ethan published during graduate school and his postdoctoral fellowship ([Lippmann et al, *Stem Cells,* 2014](https://stemcellsjournals-onlinelibrary-wiley-com.proxy.library.vanderbilt.edu/doi/full/10.1002/stem.1622); [Lippmann et al, *Nat Biotechnol,* 2012](https://www-nature-com.proxy.library.vanderbilt.edu/articles/nbt.2247)) to get an idea of the style he prefers.
 Additionally you can see a list of the papers that have been published by members of the lab [here](http://www.lippmannlab.com/publications).

 ## The Process